Changing Water Into Wine Was Jesus' First Miracle

-Have you ever taken a close look at the first half of John 2?
-John 2:1-11 is loaded with relevant truths which can nourish the soul and help safeguard from various false doctrines.
-Jesus’ water into wine miracle has been misused as the basis for many doctrinal beliefs.
+Jesus' water into wine miracle (John 2:1-11) is loaded with relevant truths which can nourish the soul and help safeguard from various false doctrines.
+The water into wine miracle has been misused as the basis for many doctrinal beliefs.
 Please read the following carefully and you’ll be better armed to know and spread God’s truth to others.

 ● On the third day a wedding took place at Cana in Galilee.
 Jesus’ mother was there, and Jesus and his disciples had also been invited to the wedding.
 (John 2:1,2)